 Although called river otters, their name is somewhat misleading.
 River otters live in many different kinds of water throughout North America, including rivers, streams, lakes, ponds, wetlands, and coastal shorelines and marshes.
-Basically, they’ll live wherever they can find food and water to swim in, but they’re sensitive to pollution so won’t inhabit polluted waterways.
+Basically, they’ll live wherever they can find food and water to swim in, but they’re sensitive to pollution so they won’t inhabit polluted waterways.
 In Maryland, river otters live in tidewater areas across the state.
-At the zoo, the North American River Otters are at the Stream in the Maryland Wilderness section.

 River otters are made for sliding and gliding through water.
 They have short legs, muscular and streamlined bodies, small heads and long, powerful tails.
+They can seal their nostrils shut while underwater and can hold their breath for up to eight minutes!
 They are acrobatic and agile and love to play.
 They belly slide in ice and snow, plummet down riverbanks, and dive and roll in the water.
-They are tons of fun to watch, as many visitors to the Zoo will tell you about our pair!
-As cute and playful as they may seem, though, otters do not make good pets.
+They are tons of fun to watch, but otters do not make good pets.
 They are known to become defensive and aggressive towards humans when raised in captivity, particularly once they reach sexual maturity.

 While hunting underwater, with their other senses dulled, otters rely heavily on their long, sensitive whiskers to locate prey.
 They eat fish, amphibians, crustaceans, crabs, and the occasional small mammal or bird.
 River otters can swim in very tight circles, creating a whirlpool-like motion that brings fish up from the bottom.
 This is one way that they catch fish.

 River otters usually live alone and are rarely found in pairs or groups.
 They’ll create simple, single dens by lining an abandoned beaver or muskrat den or a hollow log or stump with leaves and bark.
 (To get that abandoned den, they’ll sometimes force the original occupants out!)
 The entrance to an otter den can be either underwater or above ground.